Cock of the Air: Production

-Reception
+Critical reception

 Reviewer Mordaunt Hall at The New York Times, described the film as "This wild tale springs from the pens of Robert E. Sherwood and Charles Lederer, with some jabs of fun inserted by Tom Buckingham, the director.
 Howard Hughes, producer of "Hell's Angels," is chiefly responsible for the offering, which stirred up many a hearty laugh from an audience yesterday afternoon.
 There was a loud outburst of mirth when Craig, played by Chester Morris, squirts a seltzer syphon at Lilli, impersonated by Billie Dove.
 A second or so later further merriment was elicited when Lilli slaps Craig's face with a most convenient pancake.
 Assuredly it is a film which conveys surprises, for the unexpected invariably happens."

+Variety wrote that the film was a "disappointment", despite the money spent on "production [and] sets", which did not make up for the shortfalls in the story.
+The reviewer stated that censors had objected to some of the content, resulting in "800 feet" of film being removed, and "Apparently what went out put laughs and punch into the film."

+Harrison's Reports described the film as "a fair comedy" whose humor was "rowdyish and occasionally vulgar."
+It said that there was "little to the story" with much of the humor coming from a "situation similar to that in Private Lives in which the lovers engage in a terrific battle.
+But this one is not so amusing."The Film Daily reviewed it as a "slim and unconvincing story that misses as an attempt at light farce comedy."

-The review in the TV Guide noted: "Pleasant romantic comedy that uses its nationality-bonding thematics in a heartfelt way.
+More recently, a review in the TV Guide noted: "Pleasant romantic comedy that uses its nationality-bonding thematics in a heartfelt way.
 Dove, who had had a brief affair with millionaire producer Hughes –he had even paid for her divorce from director Irving Willat in 1931 – was rewarded for her affections with a lead in this film.